ruggeri/tech-notes/programming-languages/haskell/07-control-monad-state.md

 We don't have the ability to ever look at the context that has been collected along the way.
-We must wait until someone calls `runWriter` to 'cash out' the state at the end.
+We must wait until someone calls `runWriter` to 'cash out' the accumulated value at the end.

 Thus, it is entirely appropriate that we call `Writer` 'writer.'
 It lets us *write* into a log, which we cannot read at any intermediate step.
 In fact, it's really just an 'append only' writing.

 Thus, we invent the `State` monad!

+## Impelementation

 ```haskell
 -- Allow re-declaration of instance signatures to help me debug.